xoxzo/blog.xoxzo.com/content/Engineering/php-execution-model-vs-python-web-en.md

 Author: Kamal Mustafa
 Tags: php, python
 Slug: php-execution-model-vs-python-web
+Summary: A comparison on how php and python executes it's web applications

 We're still looking for a better way to explain the difference between PHP execution model vs Python for web application to new developers